pawanit17/Teamcenter_RabbitMQ_Integration/README.md

 ![image](RabbitMQ_Overview.png)

 # Usecases

 - Real time feed of constantly updating information
 - Want to connect different softwares together
 - Message delivery after the destination comes online etc..

+# Core
+Main participants in RabbitMQ
+- Producer
+- Exchanges - Messages from Producer are sent to Exchanges.
+Takes the incoming message, applies the routing algorithm ( bindings ) and sends them to one or more queues.
+Default, Fanout, Topic, Headers are the exchange types.
+- Routing
+- Queue - Consumers only know about the Queues.
+Bindings are done from Exchange to Queue.
+Durable vs Non-Durable queues.
+Exclusive and Auto-Delete options.
+- Topics - Are simply the subject part of the messages.
+- Bindings - Queues are bound to exchanges using Bindings.
+These are responsbile for routing messages.
+May have an optional routing key attribute used by some exchange types.
+- Consumer

+In RabbitMQ, messages for which there are no consumers can be configured to be dropped or returned to the producer.

+Exchange -----> Bindings ------> Queues

 # Launching